 Who: All public libraries in the United States complete a report about their annual operations and statistics.
 State Libraries are responsible for collecting the data from the public libraries in each state and then submitting it to the Institute of Museum and Library Services (IMLS), a federal government agency.
 Linda Hofschire, the director of the Colorado State Library’s Library Research Service (LRS), manages the data collection for Colorado libraries.
 You may contact her at 970.510.6758 or Hofschire_L@cde.state.co.us.
 LRS offers training and coaching on data collection and tracking when requested to make the annual report easy and valuable.

 What: The Public Library Annual Report is a comprehensive data collection about all aspects of public libraries, including collections, expenditures, facilities, staffing, technology, and use.
 Completion of this report by all established public libraries is required by statute, CRS 24-90-109(2.5).

-When: Each year, Colorado public libraries report prior calendar year data between January 2 and March 15.
+When: Each year, Colorado public libraries report prior calendar year data between early January and mid-March.
 Preliminary results are posted on the LRS website in April, and the final results are posted in the fall, after IMLS has reviewed and approved them.